officealexa2020/project/README.md

 Inherently linked to Natural Language Processing (NLP), intent classification automatically finds purpose and goals in text

-“What’s the status Of my delivery”

-With an intent classifier, you could easily locate this query among the numerous user interactions you receive on a daily basis, and automatically categorize it as a clear status intent.
+Example “What’s the status Of my delivery” Classification automatically categorize it as a clear  delivery status intent.

 ***BIO scheme for intent classifiaction***